frictionlessdata/website-old/guides/developer-guide.md

 JSON Table Schema support is needed only if you are planning support for [Tabular Data Packages][tdp].
 Since most implementations will want to support them we have included it in the diagram.

+The *italicised items* are there to indicate that this functionality is less important and is often not included in implementations.

 <img src="https://docs.google.com/drawings/d/1VdcWNb-PnP9QyrlMlvMWBBvSGTy_Rfdcr77Xn1HpUOI/pub?w=331&h=400" alt="" />

 ### General Introduction

-The main things you want to do are:
+As a Developer the primary actions you want to support are:

-* Import data (and metadata) in a Data Package into your tool
+* Importing data (and metadata) in a Data Package into your system
-* Export data (and metadata) from your tool to a Data Package
+* Exporting data (and metadata) from your system to a Data Package

-In addition you may want to do things like:
+Addition actions include:

-* Create a Data Package from scratch
+* Creating a Data Package from scratch
-* Validate the data in a Data Package (is the data how it says it should be)
+* Validating the data in a Data Package (is the data how it says it should be)
-* Validate the metadata in a Data Package
+* Validating the metadata in a Data Package
-* Visualize the Data Package
+* Visualizing the Data Package
-* Publish the Data Package
+* Publishing the Data Package to an online repository

 ### Programming Language